 Yes.
 You can enrol and start studying for these qualifications at any time.
 And as there are no exams, you simply request an assignment when you feel you are ready.
 You can work around your own commitments, rather than a strict timetable of exams.

-Our qualifications have developed specifically for self-directed learning, and there are no alternative providers who can deliver these in a direct format at this time.
+Our Level 6 qualifications have developed specifically for self-directed learning, and there are no alternative providers who can deliver these higher level qualifications in a direct format at this time.

-However, we will be looking to license a small number of high quality training providers and colleges for direct face-to-face delivery in the near future.
+However, we partner with a small number of high quality training providers and colleges for direct face-to-face delivery of our NCRQ Managing Safely qualification.

 NCRQ have developed this suite of health and safety qualifications, and have a panel of leading experts and industry representatives who ensure the quality of training materials and validity of assessments.